expressjs/expressjs.com/4x/en/api/app-use.md

     </tbody>
 </table>

 `function` can be a middleware function, a series of middleware functions, an array of middleware functions, or a combination of all of them.
-Since routers and apps implement the middleware interface, you can use them as you would any other middleware function.
+Since [router](#router) and [app](#application) implement the middleware interface, you can use them as you would any other middleware function.

 <table class="doctable" border="1">
   <thead>